![]() |

 -

-Pets are carried on the sleeper, as long as you have sole occupancy of a sleeper or couchette compartment.
-Cost to be confirmed.
+Pets are carried on the sleeper free of charge, as long as you (and anyone with you) occupy a whole sleeper or couchette compartment.

-Pets are not carried on Eurostar, but can be carried on the London-Amsterdam train-ferry-train service to pick up the sleeper in Amsterdam.
+Pets are not carried on Eurostar, but can be carried on the London-Amsterdam train-ferry-train service to pick up the sleeper in Rotterdam.

 -